Why Does My Cat Nibble My Fingers? And How to Stop

 In most cases, cats chew on your hands out of affection to make you play with them.
 They will also bite your fingers if they are teething or feeling stressed.
 Petting your cat too much also causes it to bite your fingers, which is the kitty’s way of saying, “Enough!”

-The first step in stopping your cat from biting on your fingers or in changing your behaviour so that it never reaches that point is to identify the exact source of the problem.
+The first step in stopping your cat from biting on your fingers or changing your behaviour so that it never reaches that point is to identify the exact source of the problem.
 The following solutions will help you to prevent your cat from chewing on your fingers.

 Reasons Why Does My Cat Nibble My Fingers